Document Review/Express Services

 NEXUS benefits its participants in the following ways:

-- NEXUS members are able to report to border officers by phone prior to arrival in the marine mode of transportation
+- In marine modes of transportation, NEXUS members are able to report to border officers by phone prior to arrival;

-- NEXUS offers the Trusted Traveller Canadian Air Transport Security Authority (CATSA) Security Line at Canadian airports which help expedite the pre-boarding security screeining
+- NEXUS offers the Trusted Traveller Canadian Air Transport Security Authority (CATSA) Security Line at Canadian airports which help expedite the pre-boarding security screening.

 Because the NEXUS Program satisfies the WHTI requirements, NEXUS cardholders can use their membership as an alternative to a passport when entering the United States.
 This is available by air (self-serve kiosks) and at all land and marine entries.